alexcom/alexcom.github.io/_posts/2017-06-30-consul-template.md

 ---
-published: false
+published: true
 ---
-## Generating upstreams from Consul data with Consul-template
+## Generating NginX upstreams from Consul data with Consul-template

 ### (Not so) Boring introduction
 Since you are here you want the solution.
 So cut the crap!

-### So you have some services registered in Consul
+### You have some services registered in Consul

-Guys who wrote Go's templating language are completely insane.
+Guys who wrote Go's templating language are insane.
 As one (Clojure) guy said you have to be a little bit insane to create your own language.
-This language is too different from all what I used to in Java world.
+And this language is too different from all what I used to in Java world.
 Well... nevermind.

 I'll demo this freaking template for a file with NginX upstream definitions.
-What we probably want is to
+What you probably want is to:
 1. iterate over services
 2. filter out infrastructural components like DBs, queues etc.
-3. define upstream block
+3. define upstream block for each service
-4. enumerate all server instances inside upstream block
+4. enumerate all service instances inside that block

-Let's see... query and at the same time iteration in this strange language is `range`.
+Let's see... query and at the same time iteration in this strange language is done with `range`.
 Like this:
 ```
 {{range services}}